Close Menu

 Sparkplug by itself (without even TurboFan) has the lowest total CPU usage, which is valuable on pay-per-cycle servers and battery-powered devices.

-That means whatever Chromebook you have, whether its powered by a lowly Celeron or a high-end Core i7, will not only execute JavaScript faster, but it will do so by using less power.
-As noted, that’s key for battery powered devices.
+That means whatever Chromebook you have, whether it’s powered by a lowly Celeron or a high-end Core i7, will not only execute JavaScript faster, but it will do so by using less power.
+And if you’re browsing on other mobile devices, like iPhones, here’s how to enable JavaScript on iPhone to ensure sites run smoothly there too.

 Do I expect it to add an hour of extra battery life to a Chromebook during typical use?
 No. That’s not realistic.
 But even an extra 15 or 20 minutes of run-time spread out over days, weeks and months is a big benefit.